Agoric/layer-cake/README.md

 ```

 The pattern above has more of the flexibility associated with traits or mixins.
 Each layer is expressed separately.
 The layers are then combined by a distinct maker function `makeWobblyPoint`.
 Different making functions can combine overlapping sets of layers in different manners.

-The code for expressing the combinable layers is written in the peculiar manner shown above, using intermediate function.
-We introduce this peculiar pattern to solve a hard problem: The code in each layer needs to capture a lexical variable that refers to the object as a whole.
-However, the object-as-a-whole is not yet assembled, and will be assembled only by a distinct piece of code written in a distinct scope.

-In the pattern shown above, the methods of a given layer are defined in the scope of variables such as `self` and `supr` that are provided as arguments to the intermediate function.
-The helper function `makeClassCake` exported by this repository first runs through all the intermediate functions it is given, extracting the layer functions from each, combining them into the overall object.
-Only when the object is complete does it go back to these generators, in order to bind that object to each layer's `self` variable.

 The list of layers given to `makeClassCake` is in order from super-class-like to subclass-like.
 This enables each layer to also bind a `supr` variable to serve a function analogous to the `super` keyword supported by classes.
 The `supr` variable is bound to a combination of all layers above (to the left of) the given layer.